-ACME (draft-ietf-acme-acme) provides a more automated framework and set of protocols for acquiring a STI-CA signed public key certificate.
-ACME allows a client to request certificate management actions using a set of JSON messages carried over HTTPS, much like a traditional CA.

-ACME enables the following certificate management functions:
+This section describes the detailed process of the STI certificate process and the interaction model between the STI-PA service provider account administration and the STI-CA for acquiring certificates.

+The SHAKEN Certificate Management Process encompasses the following high level process functions that will be performed by the Service Provider and are detailed in the subsequent sections of the document:

+STI-PA Account Registration and Service Provider Verification

-Account Key Registration
+STI-CA Account Registration and Service Provider Verification

+SPID Authorization Token Request (Service Provider Validation)

 Application for a Certificate

-Account Key Authorization (Service Provider Validation)

-Certificate Issuance
+Certificate Acquisition

 Lifecycle Management of certificates (including Revocation)

-[Editor’s note: add detailed sections for Account Key Registration, Application for a Certificate and Certificate issuance in the order above noting that there are already sections for Account Key authorization and Lifecycle management. ]
+The certificate management process follows two main flows, first the STI-PA has a two party OAuth [RFC6749] style simple interface with the Service Provider in order to provide a token the Service Provider can use for Authortization.
+Second, the STI-CA supports an ACME [draft-ietf-acme-acme] based HTTP server interface to the Service Provider for the acquisition of certificates.

+Note, that the STI-PA includes the approved STI-CA in their list of valid PKI Root CAs authorized for creating STI certificates for the telephone numbers with which the STI-PA has a governance relationship during the certification process as defined in Appendix A.

-The ACME processing flow is as follows:
+The processing flow for certificate management using OAuth and the ACME protocol is as follows:

-Figure 3 SHAKEN Certificate Management Call Flow
+Figure 3 SHAKEN Certificate Management High Level Call Flow

-The ACME client on the Service Provider Key Management Server determines the service provider domain the Authentication Service is to represent and the ACME client presents the operator with a list of STI-CAs from which it could get a certificate.
-The operator selects a Secure Telephone Identity Certification Authority.
+The ACME client on the Service Provider Key Management Server presents the operator with a list of STI-CAs from which it could get a certificate.
+Once the operator selects a Secure Telephone Identity Certification Authority the following steps are followed to request the issuance of a certificate:

+If it has not already done so, the SP-KMS sends a request to for a token tp the STI-PA.
+This token is used for service provider validation during the process of acquiring a certificate.

 If it has not already done so, the ACME client on the SP-KMS registers with the STI-CA prior to requesting a certificate per the procedures in draft-ietf-acme-acme

-Once the ACME client on the SP-KMS has registered with the STI-CA, the ACME client can send a request for a new certificate to the ACME server hosted on the STI-CA.
+Once the ACME client on the SP-KMS has registered with the STI-CA, the ACME client can send a request for a new certificate to the ACME server hosted on the STI-CA. The response to that request includes a URL for the authorization challenge.

-In the context of the SHAKEN framework, the service provider that is requesting a signed certificate needs to be validated and prove ownership of the domain for which a certificate is being requested.
-In the SHAKEN framework, the STI-PA validates the service provider as described in section 5.4.3
+The service provider that is requesting a signed certificate responds to that challenge by providing the token.

+The STI-CA sends a request for a public key to the STI-PA in order to validate that the signature of the token has been signed by the STI-PA.
 Once the STI-CA receives the indication that the service provider is authorized, the STI-CA can issue the certificate.

 In parallel with step 4, the ACME client starts polling for the status to determine if the service provider has been authorized to get a certificate and whether a certificate is available.
 Once the certificate has been issued, the ACME client downloads the certificate for use by the SP-KMS.

-The SP-KMS distributes the private key to the SKS.
+The SP-KMS securely distributes the private key to the SKS.

 The STI-AS needs access to the URL for the public key when the Identity Header field and the “ppt” header field parameter (i.e., the PASSporT) are being added to an outgoing SIP INVITE request.
 Thus, the SP-KMS needs to notify the STI-AS that the public and private key pair is available.
 [The notification (via SIP MESSAGE, WEBPUSH, etc.) can include the URL for public key.]

-The SP-KMS puts the public key in the TN-CR.
+The SP-KMS puts the public key in the STI-CR.